Employee Monitoring Software (2026 Guide) - Productivity, Security & Compliance

 There are some major drawbacks to keystroke logging though.
 Some see this as violating workplace privacy.

 It is also notorious for its malicious use.
-MonitUp and modern employee monitoring tools do not include keylogging as it raises employee privacy concerns.
-The modern approach to employee monitoring values open communication and a transparent workforce productivity strategy, so keylogging has no real value.
+MonitUp and modern employee monitoring tools do not include keylogging because it raises employee privacy concerns.
+A policy-first approach favors open communication and transparent productivity metrics, so keylogging adds little value.

 Telephone